killua173/Web-crawler-Csharp/README.md

 1. Verify your SQL Server instance name
 2. Check if SQL Server is running
-3. Ensure the "crawler" database exists
+3. Ensure the "WebCrawler" database exists
 4. Confirm your authentication method and credentials
 5. Make sure the SQL Server user has appropriate permissions